PyroJayxX/Bilandog-Ecommerce-V2/README.md

 # Bilandog-Ecommerce-V2

 (WORK IN PROGRESS)

 (NOT YET RESPONSIVE FOR MOBILE VIEW)

 Remastered version of Bilandog website I made from 2021.

+Created for the purpose of practicing ReactJS with NextJS framework and Tailwind CSS

 ## Getting Started